privacybydesign/irma-documentation/yivi-docs/docs/openid4vci-introduction.md

 Yivi already supports issuing SD-JWT VCs **over the IRMA protocol** today — see [Issuing SD-JWT VC over IRMA](sdjwtvc-issuance.md).
 That path is operational and is the right choice for existing Yivi issuers gradually adopting SD-JWT VC.
 OpenID4VCI is the path for **new** issuers that want to follow the EUDI standards directly without onboarding into the IRMA ecosystem.

-Both paths produce the same SD-JWT VCs in the Yivi app, so credentials issued either way can be disclosed over both IRMA and OpenID4VP.
+Both paths produce the same SD-JWT VCs in the Yivi app.
+Once in the wallet, SD-JWT VCs are disclosed over OpenID4VP regardless of which protocol issued them.

 ## What's in this section